Figma Low-Fidelity Prototype

-Our project's usability test aimed to see how our prototype resolves the pain points identified in our user research and addresses our preliminary research questions.
-With the pandemic, we decided to conduct a moderated testing method through Zoom.
+Our project's usability test aimed to see how our prototype resolves the pain points identified in our research and addresses the preliminary research questions.
+We decided to conduct a moderated testing method through Zoom.
 This allowed us to also record the participants or their screens during the test as they performed the tasks asked of them.
-That way, we could also pull direct quotes to show how users truly interacted with the website’s new design by voicing out their thought process.
+That way, we could also pull direct quotes to show how users truly interacted with the website’s new design by voicing out their thought processes.

 Prioritized info in menu bar/side bar